AndyMtz04/WebLdap/README.md

-# WebLdap
+# WebLDAP
-WebLdap is a webapp tool for creating open ldap user accounts.
+WebLDAP is a webapp tool for creating open ldap user accounts.

-# About WebLdap
+# About WebLDAP
-WebLdap is a prototype and should not be used in production.
+WebLDAP is a prototype and should not be used in production.

 The ideal use, if production ready, is within an organization's intranet.